Distance by de-correlation: Computing distance with heterogeneous grid cells: Results

 \subsection{Grid variability and distance coding in 2D}

-We extend our analysis to 2D environments.
-This introduces two changes to our numerical simulations.
+We extend our theory and numerical analysis to 2D environments.
+For sake of brevity, we present the theory in Sec. \ref{subsection: Analytic 2D extension of theory}.
+Moving to 2D introduces two changes to our numerical simulations.
 First, unlike 1D environments where grid cells can be locked to the starting location \cite{campbell2021distance}, in 2D environments grid cells are found to have distributed grid phase \cite{hafting2005microstructure}.
-Therefore, for each noisy synthetic grid cell we simulate, we sample its grid phase from a uniform distribution over all possible translations.
+Therefore, for each noisy grid cell we simulate, we sample its grid phase from a uniform distribution over all possible translations.
 And second, we remove the assumption that the grid orientation is set to $0^\circ$.
 Therefore, we consider the existence of non-zero variability in grid orientation ($\sigma_\theta > 0^\circ$).
 In addition, when simulating grid cells coming from multiple modules, we assume that each module has its own orientation \cite{stensola2012entorhinal}.